-If the Active Head Restraints are triggered in a collision, you must reset the head restraint on the driver's and front passenger seat.
+If the Active Head Restraints are triggered in a collision, you must reset the head restraint on the driver's and front passenger's seat before driving.
 You can recognize when the Active Head Restraint has been triggered by the fact that they have moved forward (as shown in step three of the resetting procedure).